wpsharks/s2member-kb/tutorials/2015/165-supported-paypal-account-types.md

 _It's the [stand-alone Payflow Payment Gateway](https://www.paypal.com/webapps/mpp/payflow-payment-gateway) that we do not support._

 _**Note regarding 'Hosted Solution':** s2Member Pro does **NOT** support Website Payments Pro as a 'Hosted Solution', which is a separate PayPal product with its own API.
-The Hosted Solution is designed to allow you accept credit card payments on PayPal's website, not on your website using something like s2Member Pro.
+The Hosted Solution is designed to allow you to accept credit card payments on PayPal's website, not on your website using something like s2Member Pro.
 If you signup for [PayPal Website Payments Pro](https://www.paypal.com/webapps/mpp/paypal-payments-pro) (not the Hosted Solution variation), that will work just fine with s2Member Pro._

 _It's the [Website Payments Pro 'Hosted Solution'](https://developer.paypal.com/docs/classic/products/website-payments-pro-hosted-solution/) that we do not support._